Tincre/phund/README.md

 yarn run dev
 ```

-:rocket: The dev site will be running locally at `localhost:3000`. :rocket:
+🚀 The dev site will be running locally at `localhost:3000` 🚀.
 ### Tests

 Tests leverage `jest` and Kent Dodd's `react testing library`.
 These can
 be found under the `__tests__` directory and run with `yarn run test`.

+### Content updates

+Make your content changes to the `cms.data.js` file in the root of this
+repository.

+> ℹ We are upgrading and standardizing the naming conventions so that they may be updated without examining the component codebase. ℹ

 ### Database Infrastructure